PaulRitsche/DeepACSA/docs/source/usage.rst

 * In case you plan an analysis on images taken from different muscles, we strongly advise to test the algorithm first and in case of bad performance, train your own models.
 We have provided extensive documentation on how to do so in the :ref:`Training your own network section <trainlabel>` in this tutorial.

 * Bad model performance can be detected.
 The first and easiest step to take is to :ref:`visually inspect <masklabel>` the output of the models.
 If the segmentation results and the actual aponeuroses overlap on most of the analysed images, model performance is good.
-If not, adapt the analysis parameters (how to do so is covered in the tutorials) or train a separate model.
 Secondly, you should manually analyse a few of your images and compare the model results to your manual results.
 If both results are similar, model performance is good, if not, train a separate model.

 * Although we used extensive data augmentation during the model training process, we caution users about the generalizability of our models.
 Deep learning is no magic!
 Even though our model demonstrated good performance on unseen images during testing, we cannot confidently claim that they will work fine on all lower limb ultrasonography images.
 Model performance may be affected by variations in device type, anatomical region, or ultrasound acquisition settings; even when analyzing muscles that were included in the training dataset.